Section 1: Name

 A. All Participants will be paired for the tournaments by random draw, which will occur at the meeting prior to the tournament.

-B. Standard non-boater fee will be $20.00 per day per tournament to be paid to the boater.
+B. Standard non-boater fee will be $25.00 per day per tournament to be paid to the boater for local travel and $50 per day for travel in excess of 60 miles.
 Other incurred fees such as launching and parking will be split evenly between the boater and non-boater.
-Excessive boat travel should be negotiated between the boater and non-boater.

 Section 1: Tournament Entry Requirements